[Exclusive] EU navies to hunt pirates in West Africa

 It remained to be seen how well the EU ambitions might go down in Nigeria, the regional power, however.

-Nigeria has accused Denmark of neo-colonialist arrogance over an incident, last November, when Danish special-forces soldiers shot dead four "pirates".
+Nigeria recently accused Denmark of neo-colonialist arrogance over an incident, last November, when special-forces soldiers on a Danish frigate shot dead four "pirates".

-And when the same Danish frigate, the Esbern Snare, sent a helicopter to rescue hostages seized by pirates from a Greek-operated container ship, the Tonsberg, in December, Nigeria ordered Denmark's hot pursuit to halt when the pirate boat entered Nigerian waters.
+And when the same frigate, the Esbern Snare, sent a helicopter to rescue hostages seized by pirates from a Greek-operated container ship, the Tonsberg, in December, Nigeria ordered Denmark's hot pursuit to halt when the pirate boat entered Nigerian waters.

-Zooming out, EU states also have military missions in the Central African Republic (CAR), Libya, Mali, Mozambique, Niger, and Somalia, as well naval ones in the Central Mediterranean and Horn of Africa seas.
+Zooming out, the EU also has military missions in the Central African Republic (CAR), Libya, Mali, Mozambique, Niger, and Somalia, as well naval ones in the Central Mediterranean and Horn of Africa seas.

-But Europe is competing for influence against Russian and wider military aggression as well as Chinese buy-outs of strategic assets in Africa.
+But Europe is competing for influence against Russian and wider aggression as well as Chinese buy-outs of strategic assets in Africa.

-"The purpose of the CMP [the EU's West Africa pilot mission] is to increase the EU's capacity as a reliable maritime security provider," the EU memo said.
+"The purpose of the CMP [the EU's West Africa anti-piracy mission] is to increase the EU's capacity as a reliable maritime security provider," the EU memo said.

 Europe's flagship anti-piracy operation, Atalanta in the Horn of Africa, has drastically reduced piracy compared to 10 years ago.

-But Atalanta, on which CMP was partly modelled, also risked being ejected from Somalia's waters, in a setback to Western efforts to counter "pirates and armed robbers" in the area, another EU memo from 5 January revealed.
+But Atalanta, on which CMP was partly modelled, risked being ejected from Somalia's waters, in a setback to Western efforts to counter "pirates and armed robbers" in the area, another EU memo from 5 January revealed.